 Examines the Supreme Court of the United States as the interpreter of our Constitution, and as a participant in the governing process.
 Emphasis on decisions relative to due process and the criminal justice system.
-Included are the development and current application of decisions affecting criminal law and procedures, plea bargaining, juvenile procedures, the corrections system, and the traditional
+Included are the development and current application of decisions affecting criminal law and procedures, plea bargaining, juvenile procedures, the corrections system, and the traditional Constitutional areas, such as speech and religion.

-PSC 236 American Civil Liberties 3:3:0:0
+PSC 236 American Civil Liberties